2025/02

 4. Clean the Touch Screen Surface

-Dust, oils, and debris reduce capacitive sensitivity.
+Dirt, oil, and debris can reduce capacitive sensitivity.
 Cleaning the screen can restore its responsiveness.

-Use a microfiber cloth to wipe the screen gently.
+• Use a microfiber cloth to gently wipe the screen.

-Avoid harsh chemicals like alcohol or ammonia-based cleaners, as they can damage coatings.
+• Avoid using harsh chemicals like alcohol or ammonia-based cleaners, as they may damage the screen’s coating.

-If necessary, use a slightly damp cloth and dry the screen immediately.
+• If necessary, use a slightly damp cloth, but dry the screen immediately afterward.

 5. Eliminate External Interference

 Capacitive touch screens rely on electrical conductivity to function.
-If external factors interfere, the screen may stop responding.
+External electrical interference can disrupt the screen’s responsiveness.

-Remove nearby electronic devices, as they can cause electromagnetic interference (EMI).
+• Remove nearby electronic devices that may cause electromagnetic interference (EMI).

 6. Recalibrate the Touch Screen

-If touches are registering inaccurately, recalibration can help.
+If touch points are not registering correctly, recalibration can resolve the issue.

-Go to the device settings and locate touch screen calibration options.
+• Go to device settings and look for touch screen calibration options.

-Follow the on-screen instructions to adjust touch response.
+• Follow on-screen instructions to adjust touch response.

-If no calibration option is available, check for third-party calibration software from the manufacturer.
+• If no calibration option is available, check if third-party calibration software is available from the manufacturer.

-For OEMs, ensuring that factory calibration is precise before shipment reduces customer complaints.
+For OEMs, ensuring factory calibration is accurate before shipment reduces customer complaints.

 7. Seek Professional Repair or Replacement